 The rectory is a posh eatery and drinking establishment located in St. Paul’s Square near to St Paul’s Church.
 Dogs are allowed inside the main bar area but not the restaurant, this has some very nice raised seating and a nice vibe, there are also some outside tables overlooking the church.

-A very friendly traditional pub on Newhall Street that have their own dog, a nice place to relax including cinema style seats in the outdoor seating area.
-The pub has their own dog who is friendly and they serve what they call doggo dinners, a Sunday roast for dogs.
+A very friendly traditional pub on Newhall Street that has its own Staffordshire bull terrier, a nice place to relax including cinema-style seats in the outdoor seating area.
+The pub has its own dog who is friendly and they serve what they call doggo dinners, a Sunday roast for canines.
 More info…

 The Good Intent